Updated: Jun 6

 Summer reading clubs and incentives sponsored by the local public library.
 Local libraries offer incentives for students to log the number of books and/or pages read.
 Many students must rely on an adult to bring them to the library.
 Work schedules and other issues may be a hindrance.
 Parents and caring adults can work together to ensure that children are able to participate.

-As a literacy advocate, I urge students to read, read, read throughout the summer.
-Whether they choose to read fiction, graphic novels, comics, or informational text - whether they love the feel of turning pages or- whether they opt to read by sliding their fingers across an electronic device - reading is one of the most effective ways to keep students on track academically throughout the summer.
+As a literacy advocate, and educator with over 35 years of experience, I know how important it is for children to read throughout the summer.
+As a matter of fact, it is absolutely imperative.
+Whether they choose to read fiction, graphic novels, comics, or informational text...whether they love the feel of turning pages or...whether they opt to read by sliding their fingers across an electronic device...reading is one of the most effective ways to keep children on track throughout the summer.

 Sharing books about real life events students can learn from, and relate to is essential.
 My Lizzie B. Hayes middle grade series offers a historical view of events through the innocent eyes of a child.
 Book 1, Summertime with Lizzie B. Hayes, transports readers to a simpler time when kids played outdoors until the street lights came on and most families gathered together around the dinner table.
 But the ‘60s was also one of the most turbulent times in our country’s history, Lizzie and her family experiences firsthand the fateful summer of unrest, the 1967 rebellion in Newark, NJ.

+All children deserve to be reading rockstars!
 I write to bring children joy, empower children to overcome life’s challenges, and create a lifelong love of reading.
+I tutor to support children on their journey to become competent , confident readers.

 Below are a few of my favorite resources to motivate students to read throughout the summer: